 All ID documents brought by the refugee family should be reviewed, copied, and scanned (the latter is suggested so that the documents can be delivered electronically if necessary).
-Adding an additional form of identification can be very helpful and may be available in the form of a community ID card.
+Adding an additional form of identification, such as a community ID card, can be very helpful in meeting the "six points" identification benchmark required in many jurisdictions.